eikehmueller/ma32070/lectures/Notes.md

 Global assembly of the stiffness matrix $A^{(h)}$ is implemented in the function `assemble_lhs(fs, quad, kappa, omega)` in [fem/assembly.py](https://github.com/eikehmueller/finiteelements/blob/main/src/fem/assembly.py).
 The function gets passed a function space `fs`, quadrature rule `quad` and values of the constants $\kappa$ and $\omega$.

 ## Numerical experiments
+Let us now use the code we have written for far to solve @eqn:pde_continuum with the finite element method.
 We consider the following manufactured solution

 $$
 u(x) = \cos(\pi s_0 x_0) \cos(\pi s_1 x_1) \qquad\text{for $s_0, s_1\in \mathbb{N}$}